 But whichever way the tip is made, who is responsible for paying the tax and/or declaring it to HMRC?

 The employee is responsible for paying tax on tips…

 If a cash payment is left and the waiter pockets that tips without pooling the tip it is that employee’s responsibility to report the tip to HMRC.
 The individual must then pay tax on the amount of the tips either through their tax code or through the self-assessment system.

 If the employer pools all of the cash tips and decides who receives the tips and pays the tips to the employees, then the employer is responsible for the tax.
-The employer must also account for employees and employers NIC.
-This results in a a significant amount of the tip is therefore taken in tax and NIC.
+The employer must also account for employees’ and employers’ NIC.
+This results in a significant amount of the tip being taken in tax and NIC.

-A tronc scheme, run by a troncmaster is by far the most tax efficient way of managing tips for both the employee and employer.
+As you can see, a tronc scheme, run by a troncmaster is by far the most tax-efficient way of managing tips for both the employee and employer.